All Episodes

 Absolutely.

-You see any signs in your dealings with either the special counsel or the people of the Department of Justice of any improvements?
+Do you see any signs in your dealings with either the special counsel or the people of the Department of Justice of any improvements?

-I think I was very encouraged by that, the reaction on Friday night to that buzzfeed story.
+I think I was very encouraged by that, the reaction on Friday night to that BuzzFeed story.

 To me, that was really taking a big step forward in terms of bringing our country together.